-Type of Plan Contract administration with benefits provided in accordance with the group of claims.
+Type of Plan Administration: Contract administration with benefits provided in accordance with the group

-Contract Administrator: Anthem Blue Cross 21215 Burbank Blvd Responsible for plan Woodland Hills, CA 91367 administration and
+Contract Administrator: Anthem Blue Cross

+Responsible for plan 21215 Burbank Blvd

+administration and Woodland Hills, CA 91367

+processing of claims.

-Contract Funding Agent: Responsible for payment of claims and for financial risk
+Contract Funding Agent: Responsible for payment of claims and for financial risk of claims.